deka1323/julethi/replit.md

 # Julethi Boutique - E-Commerce Application

 ## Overview
-A modern React-based e-commerce platform for a boutique specializing in bridal, fusion, and occasion wear.
+A modern React-based e-commerce platform for a boutique specializing in bridal, men, and occasion wear.
 The application features a product catalog, admin dashboard, and shopping experience.

 ## Project Architecture